Family: Horrific abuse at hands of Kansas native, ISIS leader - NewsBreak

 TOPEKA — A statewide opinion survey by Fort Hays State University reported Tuesday a narrow majority of Kansans were satisfied with the performance of Gov. Laura Kelly and two-thirds of respondents felt the state’s economy was on the right track.
 The survey conducted Sept.
 19 to Oct.
 2...

-SHAWNEE COUNTY—Law enforcement authorities are investigating a Kansas teen on drug allegations.
-On Friday, members of the Topeka Police Department Narcotics Unit and the Shawnee County Drug Task Force served a search warrant in the 1100 Block SE 33rd Street related to an ongoing investigation, according to Police Lt.
+SHAWNEE COUNTY—Law enforcement authorities are investsigating a suspect on drug allegations.
+On Oct.
+21, the Topeka Police Department Narcotics Unit and the Shawnee County Drug Task Force served a search warrant in the 200 Block of SW Tyler Street in Topeka related to an ongoing investigation, according to Lt.
 Ronnie Connell.

 Followers